-In 2016, the Group carried out restructuring and relocation exercises in People's Republic of China.
-Accordingly, provision for retrenchment costs amounting to \$6,526,000 was recognised during the financial year ended 31 December 2016.
-These exercises were partially completed in 2017.
+The Group carried out restructuring and relocation exercises in People's Republic of China.
+Accordingly, net provision for retrenchment costs amounting to \$3,926,000 (2017: \$367,000) was recognised during the financial year ended 31 December 2018.
+These exercises are expected to be completed in 2019.